davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-expand-focus.md

 A good heuristic is to use curiosity, as discussed, but also check whether you're continuing to learn any kind of reusable abstraction/subnet (preferably a high-value one, but you only guessed when searching in a particular direction).
-That is, add some kind of feedback from the training process that switches the focus of training from one task to another.
+That is, add some kind of feedback from the training process that switches the goal of training from one task to another.
 See related thoughts in [](./expand-focus.md).

 Why do we not even automate stopping an experiment when the loss is no longer going down?
 Everyone